notHulK11/CantoCaptions/README.md

 | wai2, wai3              | 喂        |                                    |

 ### Character Variants
 Where applicable, these Hong Kong variants are used.
+These map 1:1.

 | ✅ Selected Variant | ❌ Other Variants | Jyutping |
 | ---------------- | -------------- | -------- |